 Financial disincentives for consumers (taxing less healthy foods and beverages) are a public policy strategy that could improve Canadians' diets (Public Health Agency of Canada, 2011).
 The WHO Report of the Commission on Ending Childhood Obesity recommended taxation on sugar-sweetened beverages (SSBs) to reduce SSB consumption (World Health Organization, 2016a).
-SSBs such as energy drinks and pop are a significant source of added sugar that is associated with chronic diseases.
-SSBs are available in Alberta at low prices and are widely marketed by industry.
-Research has found that a 20% levy on SSBs, equivalent to 50 cents per litre, could delay 1,201 deaths, while also preventing 61,324 cases of overweight and obesity, and 21,661 cases of type 2 diabetes in Alberta over a span of 25 years.
-This preventative approach is anticipated to generate approximately \$1.1 billion in health care savings and \$3.5 billion in additional tax revenue over the span of 25 years (Jones et al., 2017).
+SSBs such as energy drinks and soft drinks are a significant source of added sugar that is associated with chronic diseases.
+SSBs are available in Canada at low prices and are widely marketed by industry.
+Research has found that a 20% levy on SSBs, equivalent to 50 cents per litre, could delay 1,201 deaths, while also preventing 61,324 cases of overweight and obesity, and 21,661 cases of type 2 diabetes in Alberta over a span of 25 years (Jones et al., 2017).
+This preventative approach is anticipated to generate approximately \$1.1 billion in health care savings and \$3.5 billion in additional tax revenue over 25 years (Jones et al., 2017).
 Action to reduce SSB consumption in Canada is crucial.
-A recent study estimated that in 2014, the economic burden of not meeting nutrition recommendations in Canada was \$382.8 million in direct health care costs and \$480.4 million in indirect health care costs (Lieffers, Ekwaru, Ohinmaa, & Veugelers, 2018).
+A recent study estimated that in 2014, the economic burden of not meeting nutrition recommendations in Canada was \$382.8 million in direct health care costs and \$480.4 million in indirect health care costs (Lieffers et al., 2018).

-Evidence suggests that a subsidy for healthy foods and beverages and/or a tax of 10-15% on unhealthy foods and beverages would maximize the positive impact on population dietary behaviours (Niebylski et al., 2015).
+Evidence suggests that a subsidy for healthy foods and beverages and/or a tax of 10-15% on unhealthy foods and beverages would maximize the positive impact on population dietary practices (Niebylski et al., 2015).
 A growing number of countries are either in the process, or have implemented a levy or tax on SSBs (see Indicator 18 for a complete list).
-Research, specifically from Mexico, France, and Berkeley and Philadelphia in the United States, has documented a decrease in consumption of SSBs as a result (Falbe et al., 2016; Silver et al., 2017; Roberto et al., 2019; Lee et al., 2019).
-Further, a recent modelling study estimated that in Canada a 20% SSB tax would reduce average SSB consumption by 15% (Kao, Jones,

-Ohinmaa, & Paulden, 2020).
-Despite concerns of potential economic burden on the disadvantaged, SSB taxes confer the most health benefits among low SES populations (Fernandez & Raine, 2019; Kao, Jones, Ohinmaa, & Paulden, 2020).
+Research, specifically from Mexico, France, Spain (Catalonia), the United Kingdom, and the United States (Berkeley and Philadelphia), has documented a decrease in sales and/or consumption of SSBs as a result (Bandy et al., 2020; Falbe et al., 2016; Lee et al., 2019; Roberto et al., 2019; Rovo-Bordonada et al., 2019; Silver et al., 2017).
+Further, a recent modelling study estimated that in Canada a 20% SSB tax would reduce average SSB consumption by 15% (Kao et al., 2020).
+Despite concerns of potential economic burden on the disadvantaged, SSB taxes confer the most health benefits among low SES populations (Fernandez & Raine, 2019; Kao et al., 2020).

-Experimental studies have shown that higher SSB prices can reduce consumption, and that in some cases, consumers are more likely to be sensitive to the price if there is an unhealthful signposting attached to the product (Hillier-Brown et al., 2016; Le Bodo et al., 2016).
-Specifically in Canada, for example, researchers consider an excise duty on pop to be a feasible option, similar to tobacco and alcohol excise duties under the Excise Tax Act (Le Bodo et al., 2016).
-Excise taxes are preferable to sales taxes from a public health lens because excise taxes can be specific to a particular product and are generally reflected in the shelf price, which may discourage the consumer from choosing the unhealthy product (Le Bodo et al., 2016).
+Experimental studies have shown that higher SSB prices can reduce consumption, and that in some cases, consumers are more likely to be sensitive to the price if there are also health warnings attached to the product (Hillier-Brown et al., 2016; Le Bodo et al., 2016).
+Specifically in Canada, researchers consider an excise duty on sugary drinks to be a feasible option, similar to tobacco and alcohol excise duties under the Excise Tax Act (Le Bodo et al., 2016).
+Excise taxes are preferable to sales taxes from a public health perspective because excise taxes can be specific to a particular product and are generally reflected in the shelf price (e.g., Falbe et al., 2020), which may discourage consumers from choosing the unhealthy product (Le Bodo et al., 2016).